-5.5 Tolerance on Nominal Mass and Dimension

-The measured cross-sectional area of the bar shall be determined in accordance with IS XXXX [Doc: CED 54 (18904)] and shall be measured on the as-manufactured bar, including surface enhancements.
-The measured cross-sectional area shall be within the minimum and maximum area limits provided in Table 1.

-6 MECHANICAL PROPERTIES

-6.1 Ultimate Tensile Force

-When determined in accordance with IS XXXX [Doc: CED 54 (18904)], the ultimate tensile force shall meet the requirement given in Table 2 or Table 3 as applicable (see 9).

 6.2 Tensile Modulus of Elasticity

-When determined in accordance with IS XXXX [Doc: CED 54 (18904)], the tensile modulus of elasticity shall meet the requirement given in Table 2 or Table 3 as applicable (see 9).
+When determined in accordance IS 18255, the tensile modulus of elasticity shall meet the requirement given in Table 2 or Table 3 as applicable (see 9).

 6.3 Ultimate Tensile Strain

 The ultimate tensile strain shall be calculated by dividing the ultimate tensile force by the product of the nominal cross-sectional area and tensile modulus of elasticity.
 The ultimate tensile strain so calculated shall meet the requirement given in Table 2 or Table 3 as applicable (see 9).